Extreme Covering Systems of the Integers: Covering systems with minimum least common multiple of the moduli

-We can rewrite (7) as
+We can rewrite \eqref{left mod 15} as

-where ${\displaystyle S_3 = \sum_{r \in R} a_3(r)}$, ${\displaystyle S_5 = \sum_{r \in R} a_3(r)}$, and ${\displaystyle O = \sum_{r \in R} a_3(r)a_5(r)}$.
+where ${\displaystyle S_3 = \sum_{r \in R} a_3(r)}$, ${\displaystyle S_5 = \sum_{r \in R} a_5(r)}$, and ${\displaystyle O = \sum_{r \in R} a_3(r)a_5(r)}$.

-$O$ measures the amount of overlap between ${\mathcal C_3}$ and ${\mathcal C_5}$.
-Ideally, we want $O$ to be smal (cover one set of $r$'s by ${\mathcal C_3}$ and a different set of $r$'s by ${\mathcal C_5}$), while $S_3$ and $S_5$ are large, that is, cover a lot without much overlap.
+The quantity $O$ measures the amount of overlap between ${\mathcal C_3}$ and ${\mathcal C_5}$.
+Ideally, we want $O$ to be small (cover one set of $r$'s by ${\mathcal C_3}$ and a different set of $r$'s by ${\mathcal C_5}$), while $S_3$ and $S_5$ are large, that is, cover a lot without much overlap.
 Al least in the case of this lemma, this proves impossible.

 Next, we get bounds for $S_3$ and $S_5$.